waffle-gl/waffle/README.txt

 creates a binary archive in a platform agnostic way.

-Note that not all steps may be required in your case and the configuration settings (cache) are localed in the current directory as indicated by ".".
+Note that not all steps may be required in your case and the configuration settings (cache) are located in the current directory as indicated by ".".

     cmake --build .
     cmake --build . --target check